abiolaa0918/SIEM/README.md

 # SIEM
-Built a basic SIEM using Docker Compose and the Elastic Stack, Nginx web proxy, and a test web application
+Built a basic SIEM using Docker Compose and the Elastic Stack, Nginx web proxy, and a test web application.

-To build a basic SIEM using Docker Compose and the Elastic Stack, Nginx web proxy, and a test web application, you can follow these steps:
+Steps:

 Create a new directory for your project and navigate to it in the terminal.